LAbou-Assaleh/Last-of-the-Weave/DECISIONS.md

   - Implements validation and fallback mechanisms for error handling
   - Facilitates future addition of new character types

+#### Robust Character Selection System
+- **Decision**: Implement a defensive character selection system with multiple fallback mechanisms
+- **Rationale**:
+  - Ensures game can start even when character selection encounters issues
+  - Provides graceful degradation instead of hard failures
+  - Improves user experience by preventing frustrating errors
+  - Makes the game more resilient to edge cases and unexpected states
+  - Allows for easier debugging and maintenance of the selection system

 ### Observer Pattern (via Event Emitter)
 - **Decision**: Implement observer pattern through the event emitter
 - **Rationale**: